Skip to Main Content

 Whether you made your pizza dough from scratch or bought it from your local pizzeria or supermarket, there are tried and true ways of handling it, from shaping it, to topping it, to sliding it off the peel, which help guarantee great results.

-For detailed information on how to transform your Traeger into a pizza oven look here.
+For detailed information on how to transform your Traeger into a pizza oven click on the link.
 For tips on how to shape and top pizza dough, keep reading.

 START WITH ROOM TEMPERATURE DOUGH